Tips for Adding Japanese to Your Own Web Pages

 Ruby (Furigana) Markup

 Particularly if you are teacher, you may be interested in how to display ruby or furigana over kanji characters on your web pages.
-Many recent browsers, like Safari 5 and Google Chrome, can display Ruby.
+Many browsers, including recent versions versions Safari and Google Chrome, can display Ruby.
 And Firefox can display it with a plugin.
 (Details are on the browsers page.)
 Simple Ruby markup looks like this:

 The <rb> tag is for "ruby body,", and the <rt> tags are for "ruby text."
 To make the pronunciation display more nicely in browsers that don't support ruby, you can add <rp> "ruby parentheses" tags like this.